Blog > Product > How to Shorten a Link in Google Docs: The Best Tool for Internal Teams

 Can you shorten a link directly in Google Docs?

-Is it safe to use public link shorteners in Google Docs?
+Is Bitly safe to use in internal Google Docs?

 Share this article